tomor/vagrant-lamp/README.md

 ## Usefull commands (start from vagrant box terminal)
 - sudo apachectl restart

+## Notes
+- `symfony new project` is very slow when executed in vagrant box terminal in nfs type sync directory.
+I think that it's because of NFS filesystem.
+It's better to use symfony commands (those which changes/creates a lot of files) localy - on the host machine.

 # TODOs
 - install mysql
 - test a php project